 - Changing credit limits.
 Every time you open a new credit card account, your credit limit is added to your credit file.
 Lenders may consider the total amount of credit you have access to when they are looking at new applications.
 If your access to credit has been going up and down while you open and close accounts, it suggests instability that could hurt your credit score and/or your chances of getting approved for new credit products in the future.

-Is credit card churning worth it?
+Is credit card churning illegal?

 Credit card churning requires careful planning and management if you want to get the most value out of each bonus point offer.
 You'll also need to carefully monitor your credit file and credit score to avoid declined applications down the track.